-Our production is thus composed in 2022 and 2021, denoting a strong prevalence in the production of velvet compared to fabric.
+Our production is thus composed in 2023 and 2022, denoting a strong prevalence in the production of velvet compared to fabric.

 Furthermore, according to our customers' requirements, we aim at manufacturing our products with certified materials that guarantee the least environmental impact or the best safety criteria.
-That's why, in 2022, DINOLE® started the first steps to achieve the OEKO-TEX® STANDARD 100 certification for products of class 2 (with skin contact): velvet fabrics white and piece-dyed, made of cotton and linen.
-The official OEKO-TEX® STANDARD 100 certification has been obtained in January 2023.
+That's why, in 2023, DINOLE® obtained the OEKO-TEX® STANDARD 100 certification for products of class 2 (with skin contact): velvet fabrics white and piecedyed, made of cotton and linen.